volumio/docs/docs/00_User_Manual/01_First_steps_with_Volumio.md

 #### 12 - Queue

-* Here you access to the current queue with all tracks in it.
+* Shows all the tracks currently queued to be played.

   ## to be continued....